-In the domain of learning and teaching, students have demonstrated an increased knowledge, understanding and application of creativity strategies.
+In the domain of learning and teaching, students have demonstrated an increased knowledge, understanding and application of creative thinking within the Digital Technology strand of the Science and Technology Syllabus.
 This growth was measured and recorded on the individual and class cohort growth continuums.
 It was further evident through class activities, work samples and assessment tasks.